Augmented match weighted estimators for average treatment effects: A review of methodologies

 Let $M_{V,i}=\sum_{l}I_{(i\in\mathcal{J}_{V}(l))}$ be the number of times that unit $i$ is being matched to other units.
 We use the Euclidean distance for matching, $||\cdot||$, although our discussion can be applied to other distance measures.
 A simple matching estimator $\hat{\tau}_{\mat}^{(0)}$ for ATE can be given:

 Then $\hat{\tau}_{\mat}^{t}$ for ATT is

 Matching has the advantage of producing intuitive estimators.
-It is also straightforward to evaluate the matching performance by examining the balance of the covariates.
+It is also straightforward to evalute the matching performance by examining the balance of the covariates.
 A small difference between the treatment and control groups may indicate a successful matching process.
-Nevertheless, one of the drawbacks of matching is that the estimators can be biased due to matching discrepancies.
-To illustrate, \citet{abadie2006large} presented the decomposition for $\hat{\tau}_{\mat}^{(0)}$ to investigate asymptotic properties: $n^{1/2}(\hat{\tau}_{\mat}^{(0)}-\tau)=B_{n}+D_{n},$

-The difference between $u_{1-A_{i}}(V_{i})$ and $u_{1-A_{i}}(V_{l})$ is responsible for the matching discrepancy.
-The term $D_{n}$ has a mean of zero, while $B_{n}$ contributes to the asymptotic bias of the matching estimator. \citet{abadie2006large} showed that the asymptotic bias $B_{n}$ has an order of $O_{\pr}(N^{1/2-1/d}),$ where $d$ represents the dimension of the matching variable $V$.
-For example, when matching is directly based on the pre-treatment covariates (i.e., $V=X$), the bias is considerable unless the dimension of $X$ is one.
+Nevertheless, one of the drawbacks of matching is that the estimators can be biased due to matching discrepancies. \citet{abadie2006large} showed that the asymptotic bias has an order of $O_{\pr}(n^{1/2-1/d}),$ where $d$ represents the dimension of the matching variable $V$.
+For example, when matching is directly based on the pre-treatment covariates (i.e., $V=X$), the bias $\hat{B}_{n}$ is considerable unless the dimension of $X$ is one.
 A bias-corrected matching estimator is given as $\hat{\tau}_{\mat}=\hat{\tau}_{\mat}^{(0)}-\hat{B}_{n}$.
 The term $\hat{u}_{a}(V_{i})$ can be obtained either parametrically (e.g., by a linear regression estimator), or nonparametrically.
 Equivalently, we update the imputed potential outcomes for unit $i$ as

 Then the bias-corrected matching estimator is

 However, correcting the matching bias by relying solely on the pre-treatment covariates $X$ may not always remove all sources of confounding bias due to the curse of dimensionality.
 As a result, it is necessary to use sufficient statistics as the matching elements. \citet{rosenbaum1983central} demonstrated the central role of the score $e(X)$ as a balancing score: \begin{lem} Under Assumptions \ref{assumption1}, $\{Y(1),Y(0)\}\perp A\mid e(X)$, which implies that $\tau=\mathbb{E}[\mathbb{E}\{Y\mid A=1,e(X)\}-\mathbb{E}\{Y\mid A=0,e(X)\}]$ and $\tau^{t}=\mathbb{E}[\mathbb{E}\{Y\mid A=1,e(X)\}-\mathbb{E}\{Y\mid A=0,e(X)\}|A=1]$. \end{lem} Lemma \ref{lem:1} suggests that the scores can reduce the dimension of the matching variables.
 When the lemma holds true, PSM controls for $e(X)$ instead of $X$ to estimate causal effects $\tau$ and $\tau^{t}$ via matching the treatment and control subjects with similar scores.
 Under a correct model, the PSM estimator is consistent and can sufficiently eliminate biases associated with a non-random treatment assignment.
 However, PSM suffers from bias due to possible model misspecification, and it may be biased if the model is incorrect.
 This limitation motivates us to improve PSM's robustness by constructing our AMW estimator in Section \ref{sec:Proposed-methodology}.